shiblon/entroq/README.md

 - Insert: add one or more tasks to desired queues.
 - Delete: delete one or more tasks.
 - Change: change the value, queue, or arrival time of a given task.
-- Depend: require presence of one or more tasks and versions.
+- Depend: require passive presence of one or more tasks and versions.

 If any of the dependencies are not present (tasks to be deleted, changed, or depended upon, or tasks to be inserted when a colliding ID is specified), then the entire operation fails with an error indicating exactly which tasks were not present in the requested version or had colliding identifiers in the case of insertion.

+Because work is not lost until explicitly acknowledged (deleted), it is usually safe to simply abandon work when receiving a deependency error, and grab another task to work on.
+EntroQ has been designed to avoid starving any queue with tasks that might have inherent data that causes crashes or bugs in workers.
+These tasks will stick around and be retried periodically, but meanwhile others will go ahead of them because ready tasks are selected at random from each queue.

 ### Workers